 from the volume attributes.
 The driver will create a

-resource in the same namespace in the Pod that, if valid, cert-manger will
+resource in the same namespace in the Pod that, if valid, cert-manager will

 return a signed certificate.